ryanwongsa/ryanwongsa.github.io/_posts/2019-03-18-Medical-Imaging-Lung-Diseases.md

 #### 9. Mini Analysis / Conclusion

-- With a limited dataset and unadjusted model, the model is able to recreate a single image for the 40 images but has signficant blurring effect and sometimes create unwanted artifacts.
+- With a limited dataset and unadjusted model, the model is able to recreate a single image for the 40 images but has signficant blurring effect and sometimes creates unwanted artifacts.
 - Model still requires a lot fine tuning, adjustments and a larger / adjusted dataset.
 - An improved approach to peform real-time image motion correction will require a LSTM / RNN based approach to feed in one image at a time and keep a memory of a 'simplified' history of the past images.
 - Alternatively the LSTM based approach may have applications of creating a motion estimation model to predict patterns in breathing motion and possibly extending on existing research.